monguito

 Write Your Own Repository Interfaces

 If you are to inject your newly created repository into an application that uses a Node.js-based framework (e.g., NestJS or Express) then you may want to do some extra effort and follow the Dependency Inversion principle to depend on abstractions, not implementations.
-Simply need to add one extra artefact to your code:
+You simply need to add one extra artefact to your code:

 interface BookRepository extends Repository<Book> {